MFlisar/MaterialPreferences/README.md

 TODO

-- [ ] onScreenChanged should also report the parent screen(s) => so that the user can build breadcrumbs based on this or similar
 - [ ] Preference Types
 	- [ ] SeekBar Preference
 	- [ ] Collapse Preference - add sub items ONCE on click